Colors

 Random Hex Color Generator

-A random hex color generator gives you an instant, valid #RRGGBB code you can drop straight into CSS, Figma, or Tailwind without stopping to think.
-No color theory required — just click and copy.
+This hex color generator produces random hex codes — instant, valid #RRGGBB values you can drop straight into CSS, Figma, or Tailwind without stopping to think.
+No color theory required: click, copy, paste.
 The color mode filter is what makes it genuinely useful.
 Set it to Light for pastel-range backgrounds, Dark for low-brightness tones that suit dark themes, Vibrant for high-saturation accents, or Muted for soft secondary fills.
-Developers use it to seed placeholder avatar colors, test contrast logic, or verify a color picker is wired up.
-Designers use it to break creative blocks by introducing an unexpected hue into a layout they've been staring at too long.
+Developers use random hex codes to seed placeholder avatar colors, test contrast logic, or verify a color picker is wired up.
+Designers use them to break creative blocks by introducing an unexpected hue into a layout they've been staring at too long.

 How to use